 Whether you’re camping, tailgating, or hosting a cookout, food is an integral component of the experience.
 Different portable camp ovens offer various features, so consider what types of food you’ll be cooking when exploring your options.

 Some dishes just need to be hot, but others must cook at a specific temperature to avoid food poisoning.
 Some higher-powered ovens come with temperature settings and thermometers to ensure your food reaches a safe temperature.
-If the oven you choose doesn’t get high marks for accuracy, consider buying an oven-safe thermometer or food thermometer to make sure your meal has reached its proper temperature.
+If the oven you choose doesn’t get high marks for accuracy, consider getting an oven-safe thermometer or food thermometer to make sure your meal has reached its proper temperature.

 Unless you have a one-pot dinner, you may need to cook multiple items at once.
 Camp ovens with racks let you space your dishes so you don’t have to cook dinner one pan at a time.
 Just make sure you give your meal a few extra minutes to heat since it’s sharing space and heat.